Slovak technocratic government tries to persuade parties to get serious about the budget deficit

 Moreover, at the moment the political parties do not appear ready to begin an austerity drive.
 So far they are ignoring the country’s fiscal plight in their election campaigns, and they have even recently pushed through extra spending measures such as the valorisation of pensions from July 1, and increases in parental tax allowance and minimum pensions.

-The leading parties according to opinion polls – Robert Fico’s populist Smer and Peter Pellegrini’s centre-left Hlas – are both promising citizens more help with coping with the cost of living crisis, and are likely to try to use talk of austerity to increase their lead over the outgoing centre-right coalition parties.
+The leading parties according to opinion polls – Robert Fico’s populist Smer and Peter Pellegrini’s centre-left Hlas – are both promising citizens more help with coping with the cost of living crisis, and are likely to try to use threats of austerity measures to increase their lead over the outgoing centre-right coalition parties.

 “Nobody is talking about austerity,” Michal Lehuta, economist at VUB Bank in Bratislava, told bne IntelliNews.
 “The caretaker government cannot really do anything in parliament but they are already being used as a scapegoat, even by the [outgoing] coalition parties.”